totes7/project-portfolio-four/TESTING.md

     * The booking form works correctly, where users must input all details apart from special requests, which can be left blank.
     * A form error is displayed if any of the required fields is left blank.
     * The date and time widgets work correctly, with the time widget only displaying the time slots specified in the Booking model.
-    * A success alert message is displayed when the user succesfully places a booking.
+    * A success alert message is displayed when the user succesfully places a booking; the message correctly disappears after 3 seconds.
     * Once the user places a booking, he/she gets redirected to the My Bookings page.

 * **My Bookings Page:**